arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

 # Description

-The pole failure model is described in [Pole Loading Model](https://github.com/dchassin/gridlabd/raw/master/powerflow/docs/pole_loading.pdf).

-The pole reaches end of life status based on a degradation rate that is defined by minimum shell thickness of 2".
-See [Pole Degradation Model](https://www.sciencedirect.com/science/article/pii/S0167473005000457) details.
+The pole object models poles at nodes.
+The current pole object models pole failure by overstress failure at the base the pole from wind pressure on the equipment, wire, and tilt.
+The model does not model failures from ice loading on the lines or from foundation failure.

-Generally, any node in a powerflow model can be upgraded to a pole by providing the [[weather]] and [[pole_configuration]] object references.
+Generally, any node in a powerflow model can be upgraded to a pole by providing just the [[weather]] and [[pole_configuration]] object references.

 Specifying `equipment_area` and `equipment_height` will cause the equipment wind load to be computed.